uoy-research/CellPhe-data-pipeline/README.md

 ## Checkpointing / resuming previous runs

 Nextflow keeps a cache of every step that has been executed allowing for the resumption of partially completed runs.
+For example, if you had a run that failed at the tracking stage due to not having sufficient memory assigned, you could rerun the pipeline (after increasing the memory as described [above](https://github.com/uoy-research/CellPhe-data-pipeline?tab=readme-ov-file#configuration)) by adding `-resume` to the `nextflow run` command which then use the cached outputs from earlier steps and jump straight to running tracking.

-For example, if you had run a pipeline with segmentation model cyto3 and tracking algorithm SimpleLAP successfully, but now you want to run Sparse LAP instead, if you added `-resume` to the `nextflow run` command, Nextflow won't need to rerun the segmentation and can jump straight to the tracking.
+This feature isn't just useful for failed runs.
+If you had a successful pipeline run segmentation model cyto3 and tracking algorithm SimpleLAP but now you wanted to try Sparse LAP tracking instead, adding `-resume` would use the cached segmentation results.

-See the [docs](https://www.nextflow.io/docs/latest/cache-and-resume.html) for full details of how this works.
+See the [Nextflow docs](https://www.nextflow.io/docs/latest/cache-and-resume.html) for full details of how this works.

 # Running on University of York HPC